 The style offers bathrooms a unified design, but it can also be overpowering.
 Some even say that this can make the shower area feel closed-in and restrictive.

-The process of tiling a shower area starting from the floor up to the ceiling creates an illusion of space by drawing attention to it.
-This effect can be enhanced by going for larger floor to ceiling tile bathroom ideas.
+The process of tiling a shower area starting from the floor up to the ceiling, creates an illusion of space by drawing attention to it.
+This effect can be enhanced by going for larger tile.

 This results in a larger design impact.
 You may consider selecting a light tile color to brighten your shower space, but this is not always the case; you can also get the same impact with a deeper shade.

 Stretching the tile to the ceiling is essential for a sophisticated effect.
 The shower area in trendy, premium bathrooms is frequently tiled from floor to ceiling.
-Floor to ceiling tile bathroom ideas like this improve the appearance of your small bathroom while also protecting your investment by keeping the walls dry.
+Floor to ceiling tile ideas like this improve your small bathroom’s appearance while protecting your investment by keeping the walls dry.

 The tiling is one of the most important aspects of remodeling a bathroom.
-In actuality, if you like the arrangement of your current bathroom and its fixtures, fresh tiles may be all you need to give it a transformation.
+In actuality, if you like the arrangement of your current floor plan and its fixtures, fresh tiles may be all you need to give it a transformation.

 Tilers compute their rates based on several variables, including the size of the project and the complexity of the job.
 They will charge you more when placing patterned, asymmetrical, complementary, or accent tiles.
 If your task is very complicated, with many cutouts and embellishments, you should expect to pay more.